Looking Closely at the Growth Curve for Crocs Inc. (CROX)

 Sponsored

+The average price from analysts is $89.44, which is $17.8 above the current price.
 CROX currently public float of 59.81M and currently shorts hold a 6.04% ratio of that float.
-Today, the average trading volume of CROX was 1.78M shares.
+Today, the average trading volume of CROX was 1.80M shares.

 CROX’s Market Performance

-CROX stocks went down by -2.06% for the week, with a monthly jump of 15.96% and a quarterly performance of -5.69%, while its annual performance rate touched -52.35%.
-The volatility ratio for the week stands at 4.74% while the volatility levels for the past 30 days are set at 6.34% for Crocs Inc. The simple moving average for the period of the last 20 days is 10.57% for CROX stocks with a simple moving average of -37.92% for the last 200 days.
+CROX stocks went up by 14.00% for the week, with a monthly jump of 47.62% and a quarterly performance of 5.63%, while its annual performance rate touched -47.34%.
+The volatility ratio for the week stands at 6.50% while the volatility levels for the past 30 days are set at 6.51% for Crocs Inc. The simple moving average for the period of the last 20 days is 25.90% for CROX stocks with a simple moving average of -27.00% for the last 200 days.

 Analysts’ Opinion of CROX